nhan0504/Restaurant/Angular.md

 ``` HTML
 <input formControlName="firstname" placeholder="First Name" type="text">
 ```
 - Send the value of the form to the data model when submit the form + Remove all entries using the `reset()` method.
-Can add an object to the `reset()` method to reset to the value you specify
+Can add an object to the `reset()` method to reset the form in the component file
 ``` Typescript
 onSubmit() {
     this.formData = this.form.value;